Hello. I plan to continue to add material to this website and blog.

 Comments can be placed on this page, below.

-I have changed the website to being “in progress.”
-I have some more materials to add but much of the material is here.
-I am adding an article by Pastor George Vann concerning global warming and Sikaiana under resources.
+Several years ago I added an article by Pastor George Vann concerning global warming and Sikaiana under resources.
 This is a very important issue.
 I hope to continue to add more relevant materials from others.

 The materials in this website may be used for educational, cultural and personal reasons.
-They cannot be used for any commercial interests.
+They cannot be used for any commercial interests except with the permission and inclusion of representatives of the Sikaiana people.

 Sikaianaarchives by William W. Donner is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.